rubyforgood/rubyforgood.org--old/faq.md

 ##### How is 2018 different from 2017?

 We've moved to Washington D.C. and have a couple other surprises too!

-##### Can my family come?

-Unfortunately not this year due to the location being a closed research institute.

 ##### Do I get something special if I've been for the past 5 years?